El Paso County Retirement Plan

 Go to Member Log-in/Registration to estimate your monthly benefit.
 Or, you can receive a benefit estimate by contacting the Retirement Plan.
 We will ask for the date of when you plan to retire.
 Your annual benefit statement also provides an estimate of your retirement benefit as of your earliest eligible date of retirement.

-What happens to my medical insurance coverage?
+What happens to my health insurance coverage?

 What should I do if I leave employment prior to retirement?